jamesrequa/Sentiment-Analysis-RNN/README.md

-# Recurrent Neural Network for Sentiment Analysis
+# Recurrent Neural Network for Sentiment Analysis (work in progress)

 This is a Recurrent Neural Network (i.e. RNN) for Sentiment Analysis.
 I am using a dataset containing IMDB reviews.